bitfinexcom/dazaar/docs/protocol.md

 the buyer cannot be revoked, however future access to fresh data or further historical data can be restricted.

+## Protocol extensions

+To implement more custom behaivor on top of the existing append-only log data exchange Hypercore provides an extension protocol where third parties can add their own message types to Hypercore's wire protocol.

+Dazaar utilises this extension protocol to add its market place mechanics and content payment facilitation.
+More precisely it uses the following extension
+messages:

+#### `dazaar/one-time-feed`

+A 32 byte binary message with the feed key of the feed the buyer is buying.
+The seller sends this message it has deemed the buyer valid and generated a feed for the buyer.

+#### `dazaar/valid`

+The seller can choose to send this JSON message to the buyer to indicate how much time/bandwidth the buyer has left.
+Should only be send when the seller has validated the buyers payment as valid and can be sent peridocially.

+#### `dazaar/invalid`

+Similarly to the `valid` message, the invalid one can be sent when the buyer runs out of bandwidth/time to inform the buyer why the seller is no longer uploading data to the buyer.

 ## Fully authenticated connections

+When Hypercore peers connect to eachother to exchange their append-only log data they do so by establishing a fully authenticated connection between the peers.
-To establish fully authenticated connections between a buyer and seller Dazaar uses the Noise protocol framework.
+To facilitate the secure connection Hypercore uses the Noise protocol framework.
 Noise is a state of the art cryptographic framework for composing handshakes as part of initiation of a secure channel.
 It avoids many of the pitfalls and constraints of protocols such as TLS, making it more flexible, and hence ideal in a P2P scenario.

-For Dazaar, the authentication model using Noise works like this:

-A data seller is identified by a cryptographic public key (S).
-This public key is pre-shared with potential data buyers through some secure medium, such as posting in on a personal website or sending it through a secure messaging app such as Signal.
-The corresponding secret key is known only to the data seller and kept secure and private.

-A data buyer is also identified by a cryptographic public (B) but this key is not pre-shared with the data seller.

-To purchase a data subscription the buyer provides payment using a payment method the seller has pre-shared.
-This could be a Lightning invoice, a unique deposit address or a memo field in the transaction details.

-The buyer then connects to the seller.
-To find each other they use a distributed discovery service (described below in the Discovery section).
-The seller announces their IP address under their public key (B) which the buyer uses to find the seller and the two peers establish a network connection between each other.

 To establish the fully authenticated and encrypted connection the Noise protocol framework XX pattern is used.
 The XX pattern first handshakes using ephemeral key pairs, which makes the session unique and provides forward secrecy.
 An eavesdropper will not be able to identify the two parties based on the data sent here alone.
-After ephemeral keys have been shared, the connection is "upgraded" by sharing the static keys, eg. S for seller and B for buyer.
-Either party can then verify the public keys of the other.
+After ephemeral keys have been shared, the connection is "upgraded" by sharing the static keys, of each peer.

+Dazaar utilises these static keys to authenticate both the buying peer (B) and selling peer (S).

 Here the seller will verify that the public key send by the buyer B, is authorised to connect.
 If the buyer is not authorised, Dazaar will send an appropriate error message to the buyer with the reason.
 Note even if one of the two parties sent public keys they did not posses the corresponding private key of, they will not be able to read any messages, due to the nature of Noise, through the Diffie-Hellman key exchange algorithm.